-There are two hiking routes and two trailheads for South Boulder Peak.
-From the north, the most accessible trailhead is at NCAR at the western end of Table Mesa Drive in Boulder.
-From the South, the Mesa Trailhead on Eldorado Springs Drive a mile or two east of the town of Eldorado Springs.
-The Mesa Trail runs along the base of the flatirons and connects the two trailheads (and many other places in the park) quite efficiently.
-It is possible to make a loop hike from either trailhead.
+In general, there are three main trailheads for South Boulder Peak.
+From the north, the most accessible trailhead is the NCAR trailhead located at NCAR at the western end of Table Mesa Drive in Boulder.
+There is no parking fee at the NCAR trailhead.
+From the east, the most accessible trailhead is the South Boulder Creek-West Trailhead.
+There is a $5 daily parking fee at the South Boulder Creek-West Trailhead.
+Finally, from the south, the South Mesa Trailhead is located on Eldorado Springs Drive 1.7 miles west of CO-93 a mile & ~1-2 miles east of the town of Eldorado Springs, Colorado.
+There is a $5 daily parking fee at the South Mesa Trailhead as well.
+The Mesa Trail runs along the base of the flatirons and connects all three trailheads (and many other places in the park) quite efficiently.
+It is possible to make a loop hike from any of these trailheads.

 The Boulder OSMP map page has much more information and links to high-quality maps.

-The southern approach starts at the Mesa Trailhead and climbs the rugged Shadow Canyon.
-From the TH, hike 2 miles to the base of the canyon on the Mesa, Towhee, or Homestead Trails.
+The southern approach starts at the South Mesa Trailhead and climbs the rugged Shadow Canyon.
+From the trailhead, hike 2 miles to the base of the canyon on the Mesa, Towhee, or Homestead Trails.
 Pass a small, ruined cabin along the creek.
 It is then a stiff 1.1 miles and 1800 vertical feet to the sandy saddle between Bear and South Boulder Peaks.
-From the saddle it is an easy 0.3 miles to the summit of South Boulder and the fantastic views to the west.
-Returning to the saddle, it is a slightly rougher 0.4 miles to the summit of Bear Peak.
+From the saddle it is an easy 0.3 miles to the summit of South Boulder Peak (Class 2+ summit block) and the fantastic views to the west.
+Returning to the saddle, it is a slightly rougher 0.3 miles to the summit of Bear Peak (Class 3 summit block).

-There are no parking fees or permits neccessary.
+There are no parking fees or permits necessary except for the South Mesa & South Boulder Creek West Trailheads which both require a $5 parking fee.
 Dogs are allowed in most areas but should be kept on leashes at all times.
 Bears and mountain lions frequent many areas of the park.
 Occasionally, trails will be closed for excessive bear or lion activity.

-Boulder jealously guards its raptor habitat and many areas in the park are closed between February 1 and July 31 for nesting perigrines and other hawks.
+Boulder guards its raptor habitat and many areas in the park are closed between February 1 and July 31 for nesting peregrines and other hawks.
 The Boulder Open Space and Mountain Park website has a comprehensive closure list with maps.
-As of 2004, neither the Fern Canyon hiking trail nor the Shadow Canyon route are closed.

-These peaks are in essentially a glorified city park and are pretty managable at any time of year.
+These peaks are in essentially a glorified city park and are pretty manageable at any time of year.
 Snow on the trails in late winter may pose a problem and, in the shadowed depths of the canyons, may exist late into the season.
 Given the traffic that these peaks receive, it will likely be packed down hard.
-Crampons might not be a bad idea during these conditions.
+Yak Trax or microspikes might not be a bad idea during these conditions.

 Camping is not allowed in the Open Space and Mountain Parks.
-Since any concievable hike up South Boulder Peak will be less than ten miles, camping shouldn't be a problem.
+Since any conceivable hike up South Boulder Peak will be less than ten miles, camping shouldn't be required.